Data Engineering — Tue Mar 03

 break

-logger.info(f"EIA {series_id}: fetched {len(all_records)} records")
+logger.info(f"EIA {series_id}: total records fetched = {len(all_records)}")

 return all_records